John-Abbott-College/4A8-Notes/02_Documenting_Public_APIs.md

 Otherwise, begin with

 * *Thrown when ...*

   * Example: *Thrown when no key is assigned.*

+> ⚠️IMPORTANT!
+>
+> You must also document exceptions that are thrown by methods called within your method.
+These exceptions can there be thrown by your method -  callers of your API method need to know this so they can choose how to handle these exceptions, if they occur.
+>
+> You do not need to document these exceptions if:
+>
+> - your method would catch and handle the exception if it was thrown
+>
+> - your method includes checks that would make the scenario where an exception would be thrown impossible.
+>
+>   If, for example, you check that a value is null before sending it into a method that would throw if it was null
+>
+>

 ## Style Choice - Table of Contents